 - Quality assurance.
 The ECTE seeks to nurture and certify a culture of quality assurance in theological education through institutional and programme accreditation.
-ECTE accreditation seeks both comparability to European and international standards and guidelines and coherence with the values of evangelical theology.
+The ECTE is a registered agency on the European Quality Assurance Register (EQAR).
+ECTE accreditation seeks both comparability to European and international standards and guidelines and coherence with the values of theology that respects the faith tradition of the stakeholders of each institution.
 The ECTE’s quality assurance services are subject-specific and cross-border in nature.
 Institutions that undergo quality assurance processes with the ECTE provide a witness to churches, missions and to the broader community of the academic, vocational and formational values they wish to communicate to their graduates.
 ECTE quality assurance activities fall within the scope of the European Standards and Guidelines and include Institutional and Programme accreditation.
 The ECTE aims to determine the quality and level of learning opportunities within levels 5,6 and 7 of the European Qualifications Framework (EQF) corresponding to the Short Cycle, First Cycle and Second Cycle as defined in the Qualifications Framework for the European Higher Education Area (QF-EHEA).
-As a cross-border QA agency, the ECTE does not determine the status of institutions nor their ability to award formal degrees, making careful distinctions between higher education institutions and alternative providers of higher education learning opportunities.
+As a cross-border QA agency, the ECTE does not determine the status of institutions nor their ability to award formal degrees, and makes a careful distinction between higher education institutions and alternative providers of higher education learning opportunities.

 The scope of ECTE’s development activities is to enhance the reflection and professional practice, with a primary focus on the practical and theoretical aspects related to the discipline of theological education.
 ECTE’s developmental activities of encouraging training and conducting research are not related to the discipline of theology, per se, but the educational theories and practices related to theological education.
 The ECTE’s main conversation partner in training activities is the ICETE Academy.

 The scope of ECTE’s quality assurance activities includes service to higher education institutions and alternative providers in Europe and the Middle East that deliver higher education programmes in the discipline of theology.
-The ECTE aims to determine the quality and level of learning opportunities for Short Cycle, First Cycle and Second Cycle of the QF-EHEA but not determine the status of institutions nor their ability to award formal degrees.
+The ECTE aims to determine the quality and level of learning opportunities for Short Cycle, First Cycle and Second Cycle of the QF-EHEA and for Micro-credentials.
+The ECTE does not claim to determine the status of institutions nor their ability to award formal degrees.

 In terms of the daily work of the ECTE, the activities outlined above translate into the following tasks (the list below is illustrative and not comprehensive):